-Comstock, a former casino dealer, had retired in 2004 and Johnson, who worked with the Atomic Testing Museum, then its Historical Foundation, retired in 2007.
-In early 2008, they opened Retro Vegas, a time when not too many people in town were searching for a Georges Briard tray, a rolling bamboo Tiki bar, drip-glaze lamps or perhaps a Hollywood Regency five-tier Lucite chandelier.
+Comstock, a former casino dealer, retired in 2004 and Johnson, who worked with the Atomic Testing Museum, then its Historical Foundation, retired in 2007.
+In early 2008, they opened Retro Vegas, a time when not too many people in town were searching for a Georges Briard tray, a rolling bamboo Tiki bar, drip-glaze lamps or maybe a Hollywood Regency five-tier Lucite chandelier.
 Today, things are different and Bill and Marc are a downtown success story.

 Marc: Well, we got bored.
 We bought an RV (recreational vehicle) took a big road trip.